SASA: a SimulAtor of Self-stabilizing Algorithms

 10.3 I have the error Invalid_argument("compare: functional value")

-Most probably you a try to compare 2 's Algo.neighbor
+Most probably you a try to compare 2 's Algo.neighbor.
+It's an

 abstract type, hence you cannot compare them, i.e., you cannot use